JAlbertCode/prompt-marketplace/README.md

 ### Prompt Flows
 Chains of prompts where outputs from one step feed into the next, creating powerful automation sequences.

+#### Content Creation Flow Example
+The Content Creation Flow demonstrates how to chain multiple prompts together for a complete workflow:

+1. **Step 1: Generate Blog Post**
+   - Uses the "Blog Post Generator" prompt
+   - Creates a complete blog post based on your topic, tone, and audience

+2. **Step 2: Create Image Description for DALL-E**
+   - Uses the "Marketing Image Description Creator" prompt
+   - Takes the blog post output and creates a detailed image description
+   - This description is then used to generate an image with DALL-E 3

+This flow showcases how to:
+- Pass outputs from one step to inputs of the next step
+- Combine text generation (Sonar API) with image generation (DALL-E API)
+- Create a complete content package (text + matching image) in one workflow

 ### Credit System
 - Each prompt execution costs credits
 - Each step in a flow burns credits separately